 In some parts of Indiana, the Medicare Advantage participation rate is as high as 38%.
-More than a third of Indiana beneficiaries have switched from federal Medicare to a similar, private plan.
+Over one-third of Indiana beneficiaries have switched from federal Medicare to a similar, private plan.
 Let’s learn more about what that means.

 How Medicare Advantage plans work in Indiana

 Switching to Medicare Advantage is a pretty significant change.
 You’re not just switching your health care payer from the federal government to a private company.
 You also may get radically different benefits based on which plan you choose.

 Depending on your county, you could have as few as 25 or more than 45 Medicare Advantage plans available in Indiana.
-You choose your plans based on the benefits you want, including additions like prescription drugs, vision, dental, or hearing coverage.
+You choose your plans based on your desired benefits, including additions like prescription drugs, vision, dental, or hearing coverage.

 These plans differ from carrier to carrier, so you must understand what each plan covers before enrolling by closely looking at the benefits summary.

 Medicare Advantage plans offers in Indiana

 Medicare Advantage plans are like a box of chocolates: you never know what you’ll get.
 This is because there’s no government-imposed standardization like there is with Medigap.
 The only requirement that providers must meet is that their plans have equal benefits to Original Medicare.

 Below is some information about Indiana Medicare Advantage plans with $0 plan deductibles, $0 drug deductibles, and Part B reductions.
 But these details are zip code specific.
 Your offers may be slightly different if you live in a zip code different from the one we used to gather our information.

 Medicare Advantage plans with a zero-dollar premium in Indiana

-Regarding insurance, including Medicare Advantage, you will have to share the cost of your medical care with your provider.
+Regarding insurance, including Medicare Advantage, you must share the cost of your medical care with your provider.
 Signing up for a $0 monthly premium plan may be a good deal.
 But Medicare Advantage providers often charge higher out-of-pocket costs like copays and coinsurance to compensate for the lost revenue.